mrseidel/book-ics2o-processing-python/Python/python_variables.md

 >>> 8
 ```

-* Create a program that uses order of operation in order to calculate an answer.
+Using the above examples as an exercise create a program that uses order of operation in order to calculate an answer.
 Your program should print out the equation, and the calculated answer to the equation.
 Your equations to work with are below, and an example is just below that as well.
-Save the file as '008.py'
   * 2 + 4 x 5
   * 2 x 6 - 6 / 2
   * 9 + 2